Erin McLeod: Chicago Red Stars

 In January 2013, McLeod joined the Chicago Red Stars in the new National Women's Soccer League as part of the NWSL Player Allocation, which distributed national team players from the United States, Canada, and Mexico.
-She started in net for the league's first-ever game on April 14, 2013, against the Seattle Reign.
+She started in the league's first-ever game on April 14, 2013, against the Seattle Reign.
 The game ended in a 1–1 draw.

 McLeod started all sixteen of her appearances for the Red Stars and ended the season with a 1–2 win over FC Kansas City on August 18.
 For the 2013 NWSL season, she ranked seventh in the league for number of saves with 64 and fifth for number of clean sheets with four.
 Her save percentage for the season was 70%, saving 64 of the 92 shots on goal.

 Houston Dash

 I might be a bit biased because I've played with Erin before.
 Being through the professional ranks and playing on the U.S. team and playing all over the world, I don't think I've ever met anyone that has been as dedicated or put the team before herself more than McLeod.